nerority/AI-Library/README.md

 ## Projects and Research

 ### JSON/Natural Language Hybrid Prompts ‐ The Best Prompting Method
 At the start of my journey with mastering prompt engineering, I found a new way to prompt that was pretty much superior in every single way.
-With the release of GPT-4 Code Intreptor, the benefits of this method have risen to new heights.
+With the release of GPT-4 Code Interpretor, the benefits of this method have risen to new heights.
 I believe this is best possible way to prompt an AI model, and will show you exactly why.

 ### Semantic Knowledge Structures for Advanced AI Assistance